-In collaboration with Pierre-Yves Strub (Ecole Polytechnique), Pierre Boutry, Christian Doczkal, et Benjamin Grégoire (Inria Sophia), team member Bruno Blanchet worked on a translation from CryptoVerif security assumptions on primitives to EasyCrypt.
+In collaboration with Pierre-Yves Strub (Ecole Polytechnique), Pierre Boutry, Benjamin Grégoire (Inria Sophia), and Christian Doczkal (MPI-SP), team member Bruno Blanchet worked on a translation from CryptoVerif security assumptions on primitives to EasyCrypt.
 These assumptions can then be proven in EasyCrypt from lower-level cryptographic assumptions.
 This is useful since CryptoVerif provides a high degree of automation but is better at proving protocols than primitives, while EasyCrypt has the expressive power needed to reason both about protocols and about the correctness of primitives, but this expressive power comes at the cost of providing less automation.
 Hence, proving primitives in EasyCrypt and protocols in CryptoVerif provides the best trade-off.
-We applied our approach to the proof of the Computational Diffie-Hellman (CDH) model in CryptoVerif (which includes several Diffie-Hellman pairs and allows key compromise) from the standard CDH assumption for one Diffie-Hellman pair.
-We are currently working to apply it to the Gap Diffie-Hellman model and to an authenticated Key Encapsulation Mechanism (AKEM).
+We applied our approach to the proof of the Computational Diffie-Hellman (CDH) and Gap Diffie-Hellman (GDH) models in CryptoVerif (which include several Diffie-Hellman pairs and allow key compromise) from the standard CDH, resp.
+GDH, assumption for one Diffie-Hellman pair.
+We also applied it to an authenticated Key Encapsulation Mechanism (AKEM).

-8.4 Verification of Security Protocols in the Computational Model: Squirrel
+8.3 Verification of Security Protocols in the Computational Model: Squirrel

-Participants: Adrien Koutsos.
+Participants: Adrien Koutsos, Charlie Jacomme.

 In collaboration with David Baelde, Stephanie Delaune, Charlie Jacomme and Solene Moreau, Adrien Koutsos designed a new framework and an interactive prover - the Squirrel Prover - allowing to mechanize proofs of security protocols for an arbitrary number of sessions in the computational model.
-This framework consists of a meta-logic based upon the CCSA logic [37], and a proof system for deriving security properties.
+This framework consists of a meta-logic based upon the CCSA logic [46], and a proof system for deriving security properties.
 Proofs in Squirrel only deal with high-level, symbolic representations of protocol executions, similar to proofs in the symbolic model, but providing security guarantees at the computational level.
 We have performed a number of case studies in Squirrel, covering a variety of primitives (e.g. hashes, encryption) and security properties (e.g. authentication, unlinkability).
-This work has been published at IEEE Security and Privacy 2021 [14], and the Squirrel Prover is open source, and continues to be developed.
+This work has been published at IEEE Security and Privacy 2021 [43], and the Squirrel Prover is open source, and continues to be developed.

 Squirrel approach to protocol security is complementary w.r.t. existing tools in the computational model (e.g. CryptoVerif or EasyCrypt).
-Squirrel particularly shines when analyzing stateful protocols, which are often out-of-reach of existing tools, or require a very large amount of work.
-Work in that direction has been started, and early results have been presented at the LFMTP'21 workshop [25].
+Squirrel particularly shines when analyzing stateful protocols (i.e. protocols with mutable state such as key updates, counters, etc.), which are often out-of-reach of existing tools, or require a very large amount of work.
+Work in that direction started, and early results have been presented at the LFMTP'21 workshop [44].